bfortuner/problems/README.md

 1. Binary Search - Write method to return True if integer is in array
 2. Binary Search w Pivot - An element in a sorted array can be found in O(log n) time via binary search.
 But suppose I rotate the sorted array at some pivot unknown to you beforehand.
 So for instance, 1 2 3 4 5 might become 3 4 5 1 2.
 Devise a way to find an element in the rotated array in O(log n) time.
 If not found, return -1.
 3. Bitonic Array - An array is bitonic if it is comprised of an increasing sequence of integers followed immediately by a decreasing sequence of integers.
 Write a program that, given a bitonic array of N distinct integer values, determines whether a given integer is in the array.
+Given 3LogN and 2LogN solutions.

 ###Arrays